zammad/zammad-documentation/install-elasticsearch.rst

 Adjust default settings of Elasticsearch
 ----------------------------------------

-..
-Note:: The we found the below settings to work good with Zammad.
+.. note:: The we found the below settings to work good with Zammad.
 Please note that this is only suggestion that can affect your local environment.

 To ensure an optimal performance of Zammad together with elasticsearch, you might want to increase the maximum possible content length for http requests by adding the following to your ``/etc/elasticsearch/elasticsearch.yml``: